-All Piedmont College faculty/staff/students are notified of the Standards of Conduct that Piedmont College will apply to all activities conducted on college-owned property and to all other collegesponsored activities.
-This policy and any revisions thereto, shall be made available to all faculty/staff/students (including student employees) in the college's Policies and Procedures and in the Student Handbook.
+All Piedmont University faculty/staff/students are notified of the Standards of Conduct that Piedmont University will apply to all activities conducted on University-owned property and to all other University-sponsored activities.
+This policy and any revisions thereto, shall be made available to all faculty/staff/students (including student employees) in the University's Policies and Procedures and in the Student Handbook.
 A review of this policy shall be conducted once every two years.